Data-Driven Control for Linear Discrete-Time Delay Systems: Numerical Example: Unstable Batch Reactor

-To test this new feedback gain, we use the same setting as in Section~\ref{subsec:noisfree}, i.e., the constant reference tracking with an uncertain time-varying delay.
-The results of this simulation are presented in Figure \ref{Fig:PosRegb}.
-As can be seen, despite $K$ being computed using data corrupted by noise, the tracking is achieved.
+To test this new feedback gain, we use the same setting as in Section~\ref{subsec:noisfree}, i.e., the stabilization around the operational point $x_{\text{op}}$ in \eqref{Eq:ExampOP} with uncertain network induced delay.
+The results of this simulation are presented in Figure \ref{Fig:TrajBR2}.
+As can be seen, despite $K$ being computed using data corrupted by noise, the stabilization is achieved.
 This demonstrates the robustness of the proposed approach with respect to noisy data.